Cryptonomic/T2/README.md

 ### Building

 The wallet is built with Typescript, React and Electron.
-The production deployment lives as [Galleon Wallet](https://cryptonomic.tech/galleon.html) from [Cryptonomic](https://cryptonomic.tech/).
+[Cryptonomic](https://cryptonomic.tech/) offers a deployment of Tezori called [Galleon](https://cryptonomic.tech/galleon.html).

 To build your own package add the environment configuration file as `src/extraResources/walletSettings.json`.
 Cryptonomic uses the [Nautilus Cloud](https://nautilus.cloud/) infrastructure of Tezos and [Conseil indexer](https://github.com/Cryptonomic/Conseil) nodes for production deployments.